jenkinsci/electricflow-plugin/README.md

 }
 ```

-## Run Pipeline in CloudBees Flow
+## Run Pipeline in CloudBees CD

-This integration allows you to run a pipeline in CloudBees Flow.
+This integration allows you to run a pipeline in CloudBees CD.

 This build action takes the following parameters:

-- Configuration: Name of the CloudBees Flow configuration
+- Configuration: Name of the CloudBees CD configuration

-- Override Credential: Connect to CloudBees Flow as a User other than the one mentioned in the electricflow Plugin Connection Configuration
+- Override Credential: Connect to CloudBees CD as a User other than the one mentioned in the electricflow Plugin Connection Configuration

-- Project Name: Name of the CloudBees Flow project
+- Project Name: Name of the CloudBees CD project

-- Pipeline Name: Name of the CloudBees Flow pipeline
+- Pipeline Name: Name of the CloudBees CD pipeline

 - (Optional) Pipeline Parameters